Qovery/documentation/website/guides/tutorial/kubernetes-observability-and-monitoring-with-datadog.md

 #### Finish Setup

-Once DataDog receives your data, you should be able to click `Next` on the wizard.
+Once Datadog receives your data, you should be able to click `Next` on the wizard.
 You might need to refresh the page in some cases.
 It can take a couple minutes before your data is ready.

 You will then arrive on `Step 4`